G-R-0/ST-FMDC/README.md

 # ST-FMDC

-ST-FMDC is a foundation-model-driven multi-modal framework for spatial gene expression prediction from H&E histology images.

----
+ST-FMDC: A Dual-Aligned CLIP Framework for Spatial Transcriptomics Prediction with Textual Cell-Type Information

 ## Overview

-This repository provides the implementation of **ST-FMDC**, a multi-modal framework for predicting spatial gene expression from H&E histology images.
+This repository provides the implementation of ST-FMDC, a multi-modal framework for predicting spatial gene expression from H&E histology images.
 The framework is designed to jointly model histological morphology, transcriptomic information, and cell-type semantics for biologically informed spatial transcriptomics analysis.

 Existing methods for this task often face three major challenges:
 (1) insufficient biologically meaningful cross-modal alignment between morphology and gene expression,